 To help support your child at school, click here to find the QMA Handbook for your child’s year group.
 This guide will tell you the dates of every QMA, what content will be assessed and how.

 The only additional assessments to QMAs are PPEs.
 These are Pre-Public Examinations or mock GCSE examinations.
-They are only set for students in Year 9 – 11.
-In Year 9, these are at the very end of the year and taken in the classroom.
-For Year 10 and 11 students, PPEs take place in the school hall for the full mock examination experience (COVID-19 restrictions may require adaptations to normal procedures this year).
+They are only set for students in Year 10 and 11.
+PPEs take place in the school hall as a full mock examination experience (COVID-19 restrictions may require adaptations to normal procedures this year).
 The dates for these exam weeks are published in the school calendar for this year.
 You will receive updates on #thisweek and via subject teachers.

-Every student has a different starting point and therefore personal targets for assessments are set at the start of the academic year.
+Every student has a different starting point and therefore personalised targets for assessments are set at the start of the academic year.
 Students in Year 7 and 8 are set targets for the end of Year 8.
 Students from Year 9 are issued with targets for their GCSE courses, therefore the end of Year 11.
 We will write to you in September, listing the targets for your child for that academic year.
 Students will record their targets in their planner and on their subject exercise books.